api3dao/vitepress-docs/docs/guides/dapis/index.md

 ## Data providers for managed dAPIs

 There are nine providers used by managed dAPIs as a data source.
+These providers can be grouped by asset type(s) of supplied data:

 - Coinpaprika
 - dxFeed